 - Making the first donation to the campaign to kick things off.
-This shows other supporters that they’re not starting from scratch
+This shows potential donors that they’re not starting from scratch.

-- Using groups on social media to reach more people with similar interests
+- Using groups on social media, such as Facebook groups, to reach people with similar interests.

-- Leveraging other platforms like email and word of mouth to reach new audiences
+- Leveraging other platforms like email and word-of-mouth marketing to reach new audiences.

-Regularly check in with your supporters to see how they’re doing and check in on their progress toward their individual goals.
+Regularly check in with your supporters to see how they’re progressing toward their individual goals.
 This will keep their motivation high as they continue to raise funds for your organization.